 We have a Special Educational Needs Coordinator (SENCo) who is responsible for overseeing the provision for children with SEN. This includes reviewing support strategies with staff, leading in-school training, and meeting with parents.
 When advice from outside agencies is needed, she will make referrals to and arrange visits from other education and/or health professionals.
 For children with more complex needs she oversees the requirements of Education Health and Care Plans (EHCPs), arranges Annual Review meetings and makes applications for Top-Up Funding (TUF).

 We actively encourage a strong relationship between home and school and involve parents/carers as much as we can.
 You know your child better than anyone else, if you have any worries or concerns about your child the first person you should speak to should be their Class Teacher.

 Our SENCo, Pauline Adams, the Headteacher, Dieter Cook, or the Deputy Headteacher, Andy Marriott, are also available by appointment.
 They can be contacted by phone or email via the school office.

-Pauline currently works 1 ½ days per week or 3 days per fortnight across the 2 schools within the Federation, usually half day Wednesday and all day Thursday.
+Pauline currently works 1 ½ days per week or 3 days per fortnight across the 2 schools in the Federation.

 Local information, including details of the B&NES Local Offer and the Parent Partnership Service, can also be found by clicking on the links below :-